 2) Decorate the classroom with Islamic Art

-During Ramadan, get your classroom to flex their creative muscles by showcasing and getting students to create Islamic art.
+During Ramadan, get your classroom to flex their creative muscles by showcasing and creating Islamic art.
 Islamic art is incredibly abstract and is full of geometric shapes and patterns.
+For KS2 pupils, introduce the mathematical principles behind these patterns, exploring symmetry and geometry concepts.
+Pupils can create both traditional paper designs or try digital versions using simple design applications.
 You can decorate your classroom with some brand-new designs and celebrate the holiday at the same time!
+Here is a free resource with some easy patterns to try and some to colour too.

 3) Create Ramadan Lanterns